zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-21.md

 We saved our Cleon Bery Universe in a file named ```cleon_potter_universe.py```.
 First of all, we have to distinguish the two ways in which we can run our code:
 1. We can run the file directly, as in ```python cleon_potter_universe.py```
 2. We can import the file from another module.
 In this case we would have a different script, for example 'simulate_quidditch_game.py'.
 In that script, we can use our Cleon Bery classes by importing them at the beginning of the script.
-For example using: ```from cleon_potter_universe import HogwartsMember, Pupil, Professor```.
+For example using: ```from cleon_potter_universe import CastleKilmereMember, Pupil, Professor```.

 ### Step 2: Setting up special variables